zillow/create-react-styleguide/README.md

 ## Describe your styleguide with `STYLEGUIDE.md`

 By default, we expose some meta data from your `package.json` file at the top of your style guide.
-At the very least, make sure you set the `"version"`, `"author"`, and `"homepage"` properties.
+At the very least, make sure you set the `"version"`, `"homepage"`, and `"author"` properties.
 You can further describe your library with an optional `STYLEGUIDE.md` file at the root of your project.
 This will be shown at the top of your living styleguide just below the `package.json` meta data.
 This additional information is super helpful when [linking multiple styleguides](#linking-multiple-styleguides).

 ![Customized style guide](assets/customize.png)